Facility planning: A strategic approach to a better office

 This is also where the right tools become essential.
 The best way to implement any new changes to a workplace or facility is with the right facility management software.
 Ideally, this is one that can integrate with your company’s existing integrated workplace management system (IWMS).

 Finally, remember that strategic facility planning isn’t a ‘one and done’ occurrence.
+This is an iterative process.
+Any plans will need to be assessed, adapted, and maybe even rewritten on an ongoing basis.

 What are the dangers of not having a plan?

 Like Benjamin Franklin famously said, if you fail to plan, you are planning to fail.
 Winging it is simply not an option.
-Especially when you’re managing something as complex as even a small company—let alone complete enterprise facility management
+Especially when you’re managing something as complex as even a small company—let alone complete enterprise facility management.

 As the pandemic taught us, things don’t always go to plan.
 But the companies that had a system in place for making and implementing plans were the ones that were able to more quickly adjust to the new reality.
 Companies that have the right approach to facility planning will always be more nimble and resilient than those that fail to plan in the first place.